-Spelling Working Bee Involvement School Council Membership Garden Team Membership
+Working Bee Involvement Garden Team Membership

 Classroom assistance: If you are interested in helping out in the classroom, please email your classroom teacher with your availability.
+Please make sure you have a current Working with Children Check and this has been supplied to the Office.